wso2-extensions/esb-connector-creatio/esb-connector-creatio-crm/README.md

 2. Run the following Maven command from the `esb-connector-creatiocrm` directory: `mvn clean install`.
 3. The Creatio connector zip file is created in the `esb-connector-creatiocrm/target` directory

-Follow the steps given below to build the Class mediation which is dependency library:

-1. Get a clone or download the source from [Github](https://github.com/wso2-extensions/esb-connector-creatio).
-2. Run the following Maven command from the `CookieMediator` directory: `mvn clean install`.
-3. Copy the CookieMediator-1.0.0-SNAPSHOT.jar into <EI-HOME>/micro-integrator/dropins directory

 #### Deploy connector with mediator implemented CAR file

 1. Add connector creatiocrm-connector-1.1.0.zip to Integration Studio inorder to work with EI tooling, see [Working with Connectors via Tooling](https://docs.wso2.com/display/EI650/Working+with+Connectors+via+Tooling) and create the mediation